 For me, as a genealogist, I like to attend any moment such as this with my family.

 I am grateful not only for them but also for the family that has preceded me.

 If it wasn’t for them then there wouldn’t be me.
 And obviously, if it wasn’t for your ancestors there wouldn’t be you.

 What Happens on Thanksgiving Day?

 The homeless and poor are also thought of during this time.
 There are annual food drives held which collect non-perishable food.

 Volunteers also give Thanksgiving meals to hundreds of people, all thanks to The Salvation Army.

 Not only do people enjoy a meal with the ones that they love but also there are Thanksgiving parades held all over the United States.
-These sometimes occur on the day itself or prior to it.
+These sometimes occur on the day itself or before it.

 These parades also mark the opening of the Christmas shopping season.

-During the parades you see many colorful floats, large balloons of cartoon characters, marching bands and also TV personalities will also make an appearance.
+During the parades, you see many colorful floats, large balloons of cartoon characters, marching bands, and also TV personalities who will also make an appearance.